Help...My Child Won't Eat!

 No doubt you heard threats like this as a child.
-But food should be used as nourishment, not a reason for punishment.
-And mealtime should be a time for peaceful conversation, not an ongoing battle about food.
-Along with a variety of healthy foods, a pleasant atmosphere at mealtime contributes both to good nutrition and to healthy eating habits.
+But food should be used to nourish, not punish.
+And mealtime should be a peaceful time, not an ongoing battle about food.

 What's a Parent to Do?

-You may be concerned that your child is always snacking without ever actually finishing a meal.
+Maybe your child snacks often but does not finish meals.
 Children have small stomachs and short attention spans.
-Providing 3 meals a day has no real nutritional advantage—it is simply a social custom.
 Try offering your child 6 small meals a day instead.
-Your child will be less overwhelmed by the more manageable portions and can then get back to playing.
+Your child will be less overwhelmed by the smaller portions.

 Your child eats only 2 or 3 foods, meal after meal.
-For some unknown reason, the food of choice is usually something healthy—milk, yogurt, raisins, or eggs.
-Just allow your child to eat out the "jag," but continue to offer other foods at each meal as well.
-After a few days, or maybe even a few weeks, they will likely try some of the other foods you have made available.
-Continue to offer the jag food for as long as your child wants it, though.
+The food of choice is usually something healthy—milk, yogurt, raisins, or eggs.
+It is okay to let your child do this.
+But continue to offer other foods at each meal as well.
+After a few days or weeks, they will likely try some of the other foods you offer.

-Your child blatantly refuses to eat what is served.
-This is most often a play for attention.
-What is more comforting than an adult who jumps up throughout the meal to prepare something better?
-Your best solution?
-Sit down and relax.
-Have already prepared foods your child likes (bread, rolls, vegetable sticks, or fruit) available at all times.
+Your child refuses to eat what is served.
+This is most often a way to get attention.
+Should you get up and prepare something better?
+No. Your best solution is to sit down and relax.
+Instead, always have foods ready that your child likes (bread, rolls, vegetable sticks, or fruit).
 Be supportive, but set some limits.
-Do not jump through hoops to cook something else that they might like.

 Whining and Complaining

-"I hate chicken!" whines your child, hurling it to the floor.
-This is inappropriate behavior and requires some attention on your part.
-You can start by suggesting that your child eat the other foods on the table.
-The potatoes perhaps or maybe the green beans.
-If he cannot behave properly and/or chooses not to eat, then he or she should leave the table.
-Do not give them food to go or allow them to return for dessert.
-They will just have to wait until the next planned snack time, which is probably only an hour or so away.
-If you consistently enforce this strategy, they will eventually learn what is expected of them.
+"I hate chicken!" whines your child, throwing it to the floor.
+This is inappropriate behavior.
+Suggest that your child eat the other foods on the table.
+If the child does not behave well or refuses to eat, they should leave the table.
+Do not give them food to take with them.
+Also, do not let them return for dessert.
+Make them wait until the next planned snack time.
+This should be in an hour or so.
+Use this method on an ongoing basis.
+It will teach the child what is expected of them.